“For it pleased the Father that in Him all the fullness should dwell.”

 “that in Him all the fullness should dwell”

 First, God’s pleasure is in the work of Christ.
 God is pleased that “all the fullness” of God resides in Christ’s work of reconciliation (v.20).
-A keyword to the argument of the book of Colossians is the word “fullness” (the verb “fullness” is used in Colossians 1:9, 25; 2:10; 4:17).
+A keyword to the argument of the book of Colossians is the noun “fullness” (the verb “fullness” is used in Colossians 1:9, 25; 2:10; 4:17).
 “Fullness” was a word used by the Gnostics who infiltrated the Lychus Valley, where the city of Colosse lay.
 “Fullness” was the gnostic word for heaven.

 The Holy Spirit here hits the Colossians with a principle.
 Jesus Christ is the true fullness.
 He is not heaven itself; he is more than that.
-He is the fullness for the believer’s life.
+He is the completeness for the believer’s life.
 Jesus Christ is substance, not shadow; fullness, not foretaste.
 He is the fullness of God’s saving plan.

 The keyword in Colossians is the world “all.”
 This term is an all-inclusive word.
-When combined with “fullness,” which is another comprehensive word, we have a compelling statement about Christ.
+When combined with “fullness,” another comprehensive word, we have a compelling statement about Christ.
 The half has never been told about Christ.
 It is not enough that the Lord Jesus Christ be eminent; he must be preeminent.
 We need this message in this generation if Christians live the quality of life God gives.

 The word “dwell” means to reside permanently in a place, and Greeks used this term in the sense of the permanent residence of a town or village.
 “All the fullness” of God’s work settles in Christ permanently.
 Also, all saving power dwells in him (Acts 5:31; 17:31).